2i2c-org/team-compass/practices/secrets.md

 1. **Set up `sops`**.
 To do so, [follow the `sops` download and install instructions here](https://github.com/mozilla/sops/#1download).
 2. **Set up the Google Cloud SDK**.
 We use Google Cloud to provide the authentication for `sops`, and this is managed by the `gcloud` command-line tool.
+   You will need access to the `two-eye-two-see` Google project in order to access the `sops` encryption keys.
    [Follow the Google Cloud instructions](https://cloud.google.com/sdk/docs/install) to do so.
 3. **Set up the Google Cloud Key Management Service (KMS)**.
 This allows you to use your Google Cloud login to provide authentication for `sops`.
    [Follow the `sops` instructions to use KMS](https://github.com/mozilla/sops/#encrypting-using-gcp-kms).